UNINETTSigma2/documentation/software/application_guides/gaussian/gaussview.md

 The license for Gaussian is commercial/proprietary and currently only UiT holds a site license.
 Thus GaussView on Sigma2 machines is available for UiT users only, unless a user or a group holds an invividual license to the code.

 ### GaussView on Fram
-To load and run GaussView on Stallo, load the relevant Gaussian module, and then call GaussView:
+To load and run GaussView on Fram, load the relevant Gaussian module, and then call GaussView:

 	$ module avail GaussView
 	$ module load GaussView/6.0.16